Exploring the Capabilities of Large Language Model Encoders for Image-Text Retrieval in Chest X-rays

-\paragraph{Comparison with CLIP baselines} Among models trained solely on MIMIC, Ko and Park~\cite{bc2c} achieves strong clinical metrics, while CXR-CLIP~\cite{cxrclip} obtains the highest Top-$k$ retrieval.
+Among models trained solely on MIMIC, BC2C~\cite{bc2c} achieves strong clinical metrics, while CXR-CLIP~\cite{cxrclip} obtains the highest Top-$k$ retrieval.
 On MIMIC, \emph{LLM2CLIP4CXR} achieves comparable Top-$k$ retrieval but clearly exceeds baselines in clinical efficacy measures, reflecting stronger alignment with clinically meaningful content.
 On Open-I, it surpasses all baselines on both Top-$k$ retrieval and clinical metrics.
 This substantial gain in external validation underscores the advantage of LLM-based encoders, which provide richer and more generalized text representations to guide the vision encoder.